AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 containing a single return statment with the original expression.
 Otherwise it is possible to exempt those constructs (see :ref:`exemptions`) and/or perform a manual coverage analysis for these special cases.

+There are also a few limitations concerning the source trace workflow as a
+whole:

+- Separate analysis of generic package instances is not supported,
+- Preprocessing directives are ignored by the source instrumenter

 .. _instr-build: